MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 :::image type="content" source="Media/RenderAndLighting/ral1.png" alt-text="An image showing a bubble block containing a fish.":::

-***Create geometry in Blockbench***
+***Say "Hello" to the bubble fish!***

-Bubble fish is made of several cubes.
+Bubble fish is made of several blocks.

 The bubble is made up of a 16x16x16 block.
-Then, there’s an internal fish that’s a 3x4x5 cube with five 1x1x1 blocks added for a tail.
+Then, there’s an internal fish that’s a 3x4x5 block with five 1x1x1 blocks added for a tail.
 The geometry is laid out in the UV map to correctly appear as we want it to in-game.

 The bubble’s texture was created in Paint3D to be able to create opaque, translucent, and transparent pixels.